 - Intermediate: As you are better than the beginners, you probably desire to be more professional.
 You might experience the situation when your ball is just around 3 feet from the hole, let’s give one shot back to the lead.

 - Advanced: As an advanced player, your expectation when practicing should be higher than others.
-Let’s do 5 or 6 push-ups if you can not hole half your ball in around or there is a length of one feet between your ball and the hole.
+Let’s do 5 or 6 push-ups if you can not hole half your ball in around or there is a length of one foot between your ball and the hole.

 - Beginner: Record your results, simply put it as ‘fail’ or ‘pass’.